Isosystolic inequalities for optical hypersurfaces: A compendium of convex geometry

 The reader will have already noticed that given a continuous, linear-invariant functional $\mathcal{F}(K)$, we may construct the symmetrized invariant $\mathcal{F}(K-K)$.
 This is an idempotent operation on the space of continuous functions on $\mathcal{K}_0(V)/GL(V)$.
-It is noteworthy that $\mathcal{F}(K-K)$ can be naturally extended to a continuous affine invariant on the space of all convex bodies in $V$.
+It is noteworthy that $\mathcal{F}(K-K)$ is naturally a continuous affine invariant on the space of all convex bodies in $V$.
 By Macbeath's compactness theorem (Theorem~\ref{Macbeath}), this functional is bounded and attains is extremal values.

 Besides this idempotent operation on the space of continuous, linear-invariant functionals on $\mathcal{K}_0(V)$, we also have a natural involution that is suggested by the theory of volumes on normed spaces: